AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

 ## Troubleshooting information, tips, and limitations {#best-practices-and-limitations}

-* If the Disk Usage Report does not generate and you are using [!DNL Dynamic Media], ensure that all assets are proceed correctly.
-To resolve, reprocess the assets and then generate the report again.
+* If the [!UICONTROL Disk Usage Report] does not generate and if you are using [!DNL Dynamic Media], ensure that all assets are proceed correctly.
+To resolve, reprocess the assets and generate the report again.